Steven Bachrach

 Steven M. Bachrach is an organic chemist who took up the position of Dean of Science at Monmouth University in 2016.
 Bachrach had previously been the Dr D. R. Semmes Distinguished Professor of Chemistry at Trinity University in San Antonio, Texas.
 Bachrach is the author of the textbook Computational Organic Chemistry.

 Education

 Bachrach earned a Bachelor of Science degree from the University of Illinois Urbana-Champaign and a PhD from the University of California, Berkeley.

 Career

-Bachrach is an Organic Chemist specialising in computational organic chemistry and began his career at Northern Illinois University, where he earned a Professorship.
+Bachrach is an organic chemist specializing in computational organic chemistry and began his career at Northern Illinois University, where he earned a Professorship.
 He spent 17 years at Trinity University, holding positions including the Dr. D. R. Semmes Distinguished Professor of Chemistry, Chair of the Department of Chemistry, and Assistant Vice-President for Special Projects.
-He took up the position of Dean of Science in 2016 at Monmouth University.
+He then took up the position of Dean of Science in 2016 at Monmouth University.
+Bachrach departed from Monmouth University in 2022 and currently holds the position of Dean, Artis College of Science and Technology at Radford University.